Why is Data Quality Helper better than default Salesforce functionality?

 Can users prevent warning messages from displaying in the future if they confirm the data they have entered for the record is valid?

-Does a user have to create/edit a record in order to see warning messages?
+Does a user have to create/edit a record in order to see validation or duplicate warning messages?

 No. Data Quality Helper has two Lightning Web Components that may be used to display warning messages without requiring a user to edit/create a record.
 One component may be added to the record detail page, showing data quality issues with a record being viewed.
 The other component may be added to the home page, displaying either all or only owned records with data quality issues.

-Does Data Quality Helper help me find data quality issues for records that were created prior to the configuration of a rule?
+Does Data Quality Helper help me find data quality issues for records that were created prior to the configuration of a validation or duplicate rule?

 Yes.
 After a rule is configured you may: